2E0PGS/blog/_posts/2020-07-25-aspnet-webhooks.md

 title: ASP.NET WebHooks
 date: 2020-07-25 14:29:19
 author: Peter Stevenson
-summary: WebHooks in ASP.NET framework
+summary: WebHooks in ASP.NET
 categories: programming
 thumbnail:
 tags:
  - WebHooks
  - aspnet
+ - Web
+ - Framework
+ - API
+ - Core
- - web
+ - ASP.NET
 ---

-# WebHooks in ASP.NET framework
+# WebHooks in ASP.NET

+I mostly discuss code for ASP.NET Framework but most if not all is interchangeable with ASP.NET Core.

 The following official blog post document most of the setting up: